-Figure 26.
-Example of DIN:TP ratio distribution across the region during summer 2006.
+Figure 39.
+Distributions of surface TN:TP ratio across the region during 2010.

-The bulk of Florida Bay and both southern and northern Biscayne Bay were severely P limited, mostly as a result of high DIN concentrations.
 Most of the FKNMS is routinely P limited using this metric.
 Interestingly, the Shelf and Tortugas area was the least P limited of all zones and exhibited a significant regression between SRP and CHLA.
-Only in the northern Ten

-Thousand Islands and Shelf did N become the limiting nutrient.
+Only in the northern Ten Thousand Islands and Shelf did N become the limiting nutrient.
 The south-north shift from P to N limitation observed in the west coast estuaries has been ascribed to changes in landuse and bedrock geochemistry of the watersheds (Boyer 2006).
 The west coast south of 25.4 N latitude is influenced by overland freshwater flow from the Everglades and Shark River Slough having very low P concentrations relative to N. Above 25.7 N latitude the bedrock geology of the watershed changes from carbonate to silicate based and landuse changes from relatively undeveloped wetland (Big Cypress Basin) to a highly urban/agricultural mix (Naples, FL).